ChickenProp/pretty-gist/README.md

 This makes "update the config of every occurrence of a type" easy.
 It makes "update the config of just this specific occurrence of a type" impossible.
-So we also track our location in the data structure, and in the config store we let users say "this option only applies at this location" (or "at locations matching ...").
+So we also track our location in the data structure, and in the config store we let users say "this option only applies at this location", or "at locations matching ...".

-(This last bit might just be more trouble than it's worth.
-But without it, I anticipate a decent number of situations where the library can *almost* be made to do what you want, but in fact is entirely useless.)
+(This last bit sounds almost more trouble than it's worth.
+But without it, it becomes impossible to handle things like "only show three levels deep of this self-referential data type".)

 This is currently implemented in the `Gist.Monadic` module.
 There's also a `Gist.Dynamic` module which has just the config-data-structure part, and is